15-463 (15-663, 15-862)

 |Instructor:||Ioannis (Yannis) Gkioulekas|

-Computational Photography is the convergence of computer graphics, computer vision and photography.
-Its role is to overcome the limitations of the traditional camera by using computational techniques to enable new and enhanced ways of capturing, representing, and interacting with visual stimuli.
+Computational photography is the convergence of computer graphics, computer vision and imaging.
+Its role is to overcome the limitations of the traditional camera, by combining imaging and computation to enable new and enhanced ways of capturing, representing, and interacting with the physical world.

 Readings will be assigned from the following textbook (available online for free):